Brad Pyatt

-Bradley James Pyatt (born April 16, 1980 in Arvada, Colorado) is an American former professional football wide receiver who played in the National Football League and Arena Football League.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2003.
-He also played college football at Kentucky and Northern Colorado.
+Bradley James Pyatt (born April 16, 1980) is an American entrepreneur and former professional football player.
+He played as a wide receiver in the National Football League (NFL) and Arena Football League (AFL) and was signed by the Indianapolis Colts as an undrafted free agent in 2003.
+He also played college football for the Kentucky Wildcats and Northern Colorado Bears.
+Pyatt is the founder of the sports nutrition company MusclePharm and co-founder of the plant-based protein bar brand TRUBAR and the cognitive performance supplement brand IQ Pouch.